 Application Methods for Api-Bioxal

-- Apply using the dribble treatment method.
+- Apply with a oxalic acid syringe using the dribble treatment method

-- It can be used in an oxalic acid vaporizer
+- It can be used in an oxalic acid vaporizer for sublimation

 Note: Api-Bioxal can only be shipped to a physical address and not to a PO BOX.

-The label is also very clear, “Oxalic acid is used to treat colonies during low brood periods, packages, or swarms.”
+The label is also very clear, “Oxalic acid is used to treat mites in colonies during low brood periods, packages, or swarms.”
 If it is being used when there is appreciable amounts of brood in the hive, this is a violation of the label.
-I have heard of beekeepers using oxalic acid multiple times, often three or four successive applications – a week apart, to attempt to control varroa as mites emerge with the bees from the brood.
+I have heard of beekeepers using oxalic acid multiple times, often three or four successive applications – a week apart, to attempt to control varroa mites as they emerge with the bees from the brood.
 Research shows that even repeated applications of oxalic acid by dribbling / trickling up to four times do not necessarily lead to a sufficiently high treatment efficacy.